CocoaBeanzz/CocoaBeanzz.github.io/_projects/(2403) Moorer Reverb.md

 <div class="row" markdown="1">
 <br>
-A realtime 6 tap delay and allpass based stereo reverb modeled after <a href="https://www.researchgate.net/publication/239735102_About_This_Reverberation_Business">James A. Moorer's paper</a> for Computer Music Journal titled "About This Reverberation Business."
+A realtime 6 tap delay and allpass based stereo reverb modeled after <a href="#documents">James A. Moorer's paper</a> for Computer Music Journal titled "About This Reverberation Business."

 Built from the ground up using a custom audio processing library.
 User interface rendered with JUCE.